 The phrase privileges and immunities is defined in the Civil Rights Act of 1866 as:

-All persons within the jurisdiction of the United States shall have the same right in every State and Territory to make and enforce contracts, to sue, be parties, give evidence, and to the full and equal benefit of all laws and proceedings for the security of persons and property as is enjoyed by white citizens, and shall be subject to like punishment, pains, penalties, taxes, licenses, and exactions of every kind
+shall have the same right, in every State and Territory in the United States, to make and enforce contracts, to sue, be parties, and give evidence, to inherit, purchase, lease, sell, hold, and convey real and personal property, and to full and equal benefit of all laws and proceedings for the security of person and property, as is enjoyed by white citizens, and shall be subject to like punishment, pains, and penalties, and to none other, any law, statute, ordinance, regulation, or custom, to the contrary notwithstanding.

 This definition is very similar to the English Common Law definition.
-After this amendment the federal government and federal courts could now force the States to comply with the original clause if the States refused to.
+After Fourteenth Amendment was ratified the US Congress could now pass legislation that overturned State laws that violated the privileges and immunities of former slaves.
 That was the only change made to the original clause.
 No new rights were granted or added to the original clause.
 Those that passed and ratified the 14th Amendment never intended this clause to extend the entire Bill of Rights down to the State and local level only Article 4 Section 2 Clause 1 of the Constitution.

 The Supreme Court has only attempted to use the Privileges and Immunities clause of the 14th Amendment twice to incorporate the Bill of Rights.
 The first was by Justice Hugo Black when he wrote a dissenting opinion for the 1947 case Adamson v.
 California.
 Black wrote that this clause incorporated the entire Bill of Rights.
 The second attempt was made by Justice Clarence Thomas in the 2010 case McDonald v.
 Chicago when he wrote in the majority opinion that the 2nd Amendment was incorporated down to the State level.

 Section 1 Clause 3 of the 14th Amendment is known is the due process clause.
 This clause is almost the exact duplicate of due process clause of the Fifth Amendment.
 The clause contained in the Fifth Amendment prevented the federal government from depriving any individual of their life, their liberty, or their property unless they are tried in court, following a formal legal process, and found guilty.
 The copy contained in the Fourteenth Amendment extended this protection down to the State level.
 This is the only clause contained in the entire Bill of Rights that was actually incorporated down to the State level by the Fourteenth Amendment.
-When the States deprived a former slave, or anyone else of African descent, of their life, liberty, or property without due process the federal government could step in through the federal court system.
+When the States passed laws depriving former slave of their life, liberty, or property without due process the US Congress could pass laws overturning these discriminatory laws.

 During the congressional debates and the ratification debates for the Bill of Right the due process clause was hardly discussed because its meaning was so well understood by those that wrote it and ratified it.
 The wording and meaning of this clause is very closely derived from English Common Law which is the foundation of the Constitution and the American legal system.

 The word liberty was used in both clauses to convey specific meaning, freedom.
 If you commit a crime you can be sentenced to the loss of your freedom at its most basic level.
 In other words, you lose your liberty.
 The Supreme Court has re-written the definition of the word liberty that was understood by those that passed and ratified both the Fifth and Fourteenth Amendments.
 According to the new definition created by the Supreme Court liberty contains each and every component of the first 8 amendments of the Bill of Rights.
-Because each and every component of the first eight amendments is contained in the meaning of the word liberty these first eight amendments were incorporated down to the State level by the Fourteenth Amendment.
+Because of the distortion of including each and every component of the first eight amendments into the word liberty the first eight amendments were unconstitutionally incorporated down to the State level by Supreme Court via the Fourteenth Amendment.
 This is an incredible stretch considering the due process clause of the Fourteenth Amendment has the virtually the same meaning as the due process clause of the Fifth Amendment and that is just one clause of one amendment of the entire Bill of Rights.

-The case has been made that the author of section 1 of the Fourteenth Amendment, John Bingham intended the entire Bill of Rights to be incorporated by the Fourteenth Amendment.
+The case has been made that some authors of section 1 of the Fourteenth Amendment, including John Bingham, intended the entire Bill of Rights to be incorporated by the Fourteenth Amendment.
 This has been done by cherry picking a phrase here and there and using it out of context.
 Mr. Bingham used the phrase “bill of rights” to refer to Article 4 Clause 2 Section 1 of the Constitution, the privileges and immunities clause.
 Here is one example:

 But I feel that I am justified in saying, in view of the text of the Constitution of my country, in view of all its past interpretations, in view of the manifest and declared intent of the men who framed it, the enforcement of the bill of rights, touching the life, liberty, and property of every citizen of the republic within every organized State of the Union.